Walter Griffin (poet)

-Walter Griffin (born August 1, 1937) is an American poet who lived in East Point, Georgia for decades and died at his home on November 30, 2020, at the age of 83.
-He is the author of ten collections of poetry and his work has appeared in more than 400 national and international publications, including Harper’s, The Paris Review, Poetry, The Atlantic, Evergreen Review, The New York Times, Kenyon Review, Sewanee Review, Southern Review, Oxford American, and New England Review.
-Griffin often portrays transients, outcasts, and wanderers in his poems.
+Walter Griffin (August 1, 1937 – November 30, 2020) was an American poet.
+He was the author of ten poetry collections, and his work has appeared in over 400 national and international publications.
+These include Harper's, The Paris Review, Poetry, The Atlantic, Evergreen Review, The New York Times, Kenyon Review, Sewanee Review, Southern Review, Oxford American, and New England Review.
+Griffin's poetry frequently portrays transients, outcasts, and wanderers.